seerelectronics/ble_tag/README.md

 ![bild](https://github.com/seerelectronics/ble_tag/assets/61621920/fe332da2-648e-4ee0-98c0-fce6769b22ec)

+## CR2032 board

 New board with CR2032 battery holder should not be powered from programming card, always use battery.
+Programming otherwise works as before.

-The internal DC/DC regulators should be disabled for this board, meaning that the following functions should be called:
+The internal DC/DC regulators should be disabled for this board, meaning that the following functions in power_management_init should be changed:

     nrf_power_dcdcen_vddh_set(false);
     nrf_power_dcdcen_set(false);